 Frank Vandenbroucke is University Professor at the University of Amsterdam (UvA).
 His research focuses on the impact of the EU on the development of social and employment policy in the EU Member States.

-Jasper Blom is director of Bureau De Helling (a think tank associated to the Dutch Green Party).
+Jasper Blom is a Marie Curie Research Fellow at the Sheffield Political Economy Research Institute.
+Previously, he has worked as director of the green think tank Bureau de Helling and as a policy advisor at the European Central Bank and the Dutch Ministry of Finance.
 He graduated from the University of Amsterdam in 2011 with a thesis examining the interaction of changes in market structures and shifts in patterns of governance, and has been affiliated research fellow of PETGOV since.
-His research focuses on the International Political Economy of money and finance.
+His research focuses on global financial governance, G20 policymaking, and the political economy of the Anthropocene.

 Paul van Hooft is an affiliated research fellow of PETGOV.
 His research and teaching focus on grand strategy, with a particular focus on the United States and Europe.
 In 2015 he defended his thesis on how the strategic preferences of policymakers towards force and diplomacy, and their perception of threats, are shaped by war.
 Other research interests include the changing relations between and within the major states – the relative decline of the US; the rise of China; the resurgence of Russia; the divisions within Europe; and the future of trans-Atlantic relations - and the impact of these developments - whether in the Ukrainian conflict, the South China Sea, or the Middle East.
 Paul van Hooft is also investigating how national security institutions shape the decision-making outcomes of states.